nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Other incorrect delete commands to try: `delete`, `delete x`, `delete y` (where x is larger than the list size, and y is a negative integer)<br>
       Expected: Similar to previous.

-#### Listing all students and lessons

-1. Listing all students and lessons when a filtered list of students is shown

-    * Prerequisites: A filtered list of students is shown

-    * Test case: `list`<br>
-      Exptected: Status message will state that all students and lessons are listed.
-The student and lesson list will refresh and show all students and lessons.

-2. Listing all students and lessons when all students and lessons are shown

-   * Test case: `list`<br>
-      Exptected: Status message will state that all students and lessons are listed.
-The student and lesson list will refresh and show all students and lessons.

 #### Editing a student